jasonlius/matlab_assigment_1/README.md

 ## Home Assignment 1

-Assignment 1 deals with the transformation of Gaussian random variables, **MMSE** and **MAP** estimates for Gaussian mixture posteriors and conditional densities and their relation to joint densities.
+Assignment 1 deals with the transformation of Gaussian random variables, **MMSE**, and **MAP** estimates for Gaussian mixture posteriors and conditional densities and their relation to joint densities.
 Furthermore, the assignment investigates the machinery behind the Bayesian measurement updates for Gaussian densities in detail.

 ## Home Assignment 2

-Assignment 2 explores various aspects of Kalman filter and its tuning.
+Assignment 2 explores various aspects of the Kalman filter and its tuning.

 ## License